ychong4/ychong4.github.io/Activity 2/Titanic/Readme.md

 | Age | -0.070 |
 | Pclass | -0.338 |

+We can see there are a few variables that have some correlation with the survival rate.
+For example, Pclass, Price, and Fare.

 </br>

 A few plots are created to examine the relationship betweent the survival rate and the variables:</br>